 Likewise, the impact of epilepsy is a lot more complicated than the results of the medical condition.
 Experts say that treating epilepsy is more than just treating seizures.
 With epilepsy, there are psychological and cognitive effects that need to be dealt with, along with the impact on the entire family.
 But the first thing that you and your doctor must do is stop the seizures, usually with medication.
 Fortunately, there are many effective epilepsy drugs available.

-Solomon L. Moshe, MD.
+SOURCES: Solomon L. Moshe, MD.
 Professor of Neurology, Neuroscience and Pediatrics, Director of Clinical Neurophysiology and Child Neurology at Albert Einstein College of Medicine, Bronx, New York; past president of the American Epilepsy Society.

 William R. Turk, MD.
 Division Chief, Department of Pediatrics, Division of Neurology, The Nemours Children's Clinic, Jacksonville, Florida.